-These are also patch points, so you can virtually patch anything in here and manage the modulation amount with the sliders.VCO 2 and 3, also have a PWM slider which is internally wired to noise gen (VCO2) and triangle from VCO 2 (VCO3), this internal wiring can be broken patching cables from anywhere else.
-One nice trick I like to do is to patch the sine output from VCO 2 or 3 to the same VCO’s PWM input, this produces a very unique sound, specially in the higher octaves.
+These are also patch points, so you can virtually patch anything in here and manage the modulation amount with the sliders.VCO 2 and 3, also have a PWM slider which is internally wired to noise gen (VCO2) and triangle from VCO 2 (VCO3), this internal wiring can be broken by patching cables from anywhere else.
+One nice trick I like to do is to patch the sine output from VCO 2 or 3 to the same VCO’s PWM input, this produces a very unique sound, especially in the higher octaves.

-After VCO section, we’ve got a multimode VCF (unlike the original which was a 24dB LPF) that can be set to 24dB LPF, 12dB LPF, 12dB HPF, 12dB BPF or Notch.
-It has sliders for Cutoff (INT.FILTER FREQUENCY), fine tune, resonance (yes, it will self oscillate), and it has a notch frequency slider that works as a Q controller when the filter is set to notch.
-VCF has five inputs which are internally wired to Ring mod, VCO 1 square, VCO 2 pulse, VCO 3 saw and noise generator.
+After the VCO section, we’ve got a multimode VCF (unlike the original which was a 24dB LPF) that can be set to 24dB LPF, 12dB LPF, 12dB HPF, 12dB BPF or Notch.
+It has sliders for Cutoff (INT.FILTER FREQUENCY), fine-tune, resonance (yes, it will self oscillate), and it has a notch frequency slider that works as a Q controller when the filter is set to notch.
+VCF has five inputs which are internally wired to Ring mod, VCO 1 square, VCO 2 pulse, VCO 3 saw, and noise generator.

-Next, we have the typical set of EGs from ARP, an ADSR and an AR, then there’s the VCA with two audio inputs internally wired to VCF and Ring Mod and two control signal inputs, one for the AR and one for the ADSR, finally, before the outputs, theres a mixer with two inputs internally wired to VCF and VCA and a spring reverb module which feeds separately left and right outputs.
+Next, we have the typical set of EGs from ARP, an ADSR, and an AR, then there’s the VCA with two audio inputs internally wired to VCF and Ring Mod and two control signal inputs, one for the AR and one for the ADSR, finally, before the outputs, there’s a mixer with two inputs internally wired to VCF and VCA and a spring reverb module which feeds separately left and right outputs.

-Then, there’s a quantizer module with 2 outputs and CV input; a dedicated LFO which is wired to vibrato but, actually has triangle, square, saw and sine individual outputs, it can be sync’d to midi and has a mod input to connect, lets say, the mod wheel.
-Finally, there are also some interesting extras like a global tune knob, voice detune knob, mono/poly switch, legato or retrigger modes and a hold switch very nice for drones.
+Then, there’s a quantizer module with 2 outputs and CV input; a dedicated LFO which is wired to vibrato but, actually has triangle, square, saw, and sine individual outputs, it can be synced to midi and has a mod input to connect, let’s say, the mod wheel.
+Finally, there are also some interesting extras like a global tune knob, voice detunes knob, mono/poly switch, legato or retrigger modes, and hold switch very nice for drones.

 Ok, as I’ve mentioned before, the 2600 V has a mono/poly switch, and when set to poly, it can play up to 32 voices, which is to say, a lot!
 But that’s not all… with the same switch, set to the middle position, it can play in unison mode, and that’s why the voice detune knob is there.
-So, imagine a 3 oscillator lead patch from the 2600, ok, big enough, right? now, imagine that same patch 32 times… that’s something like 96 oscillators.
+So, imagine a 3 oscillator lead patch from 2600, ok, big enough, right? now, imagine that same patch 32 times… that’s something like 96 oscillators.

-On the top panel, you’ll see the two built in speakers, and tiny eject icons below them.
-If you press those icons, the panels will open up, and you’ll find chorus and delay on the one at the left; this can be sync’d to MIDI, chorus has controls for depth, rate and dry/wet, and delay has independent left/right times and feedback controllers as well as a dry/wet slider.
+On the top panel, you’ll see the two built-in speakers and tiny eject icons below them.
+If you press those icons, the panels will open up, and you’ll find chorus and delay on the one at the left; this can be synced to MIDI, the chorus has controls for depth, rate, and dry/wet, and delay has independent left/right times and feedback controllers as well as a dry/wet slider.

 Of course, MIDI implementation is awesome and everything can be set to MIDI learn (you’re gonna need lots of knobs on your controller…).